I once said I would do whatever it took to go overseas and earn income, even if I had to scrub toilets with a toothbrush in Malaga, Spain.

 A startup feels like you are Harry Houdini and you’re underwater, trying to break free (figure out product/market fit) and make it to the surface (grow revenues) one lock (one challenge) at a time before you run out of air (cash).

-• Stay the course; persevere.
-An idea is only worth the amount of effort you put
+Stay the course; persevere.
+An idea is only worth the amount of effort you put behind it.

 Be ready to overcome challenges – daily.
 Just don’t give up.